 My awards along the solar road sound impressive, but could not possibly have been achieved without the hard work and brilliance of confederates in Solarcentury and SolarAid.
 Only those people know how limited I am in some of the areas they excel at, so I feel a bit of a fraud in reciting the list.
 But here goes.
 The awards include Entrepreneur of the Year at the New Energy Awards, UK Climate Week’s Most Inspirational Person Award, Outstanding Individual Award at the international Solar Industry Awards (2013), Champion of the Year in promoting the green economy at the Business Green Leaders Awards (2014), and Outstanding Individual Award at the Solar Power Portal Awards (2015).
 SolarAid’s non-profit retail brand SunnyMoney has won a BITC / Unilever Global Development Award (2017).

 I was a CNN Principal Voice (2007) and served on UK government advisory bodies including the Renewables Advisory Board (2002 – 2006) [What a waste of time that was].
 I convened the UK Industry Taskforce on Peak Oil and Energy Security, a pan-industry group warning of a systemic oil-depletion risk to economies (2007-2013), which evolved into the Transatlantic Energy Security Dialogue (2013-2014), co-convened with Lt Col. Daniel Davis (US Army).
 Like so many who hazard predicting the future, we failed to foresee how indebted the oil industry was prepared to become in order to stay alive (temporarily), and so we missed the “shale boom” (like almost everyone else).

-I serve on the Advisory Boards of Xynteo’s Europe Delivers Advisory Board ( 2017 – present) and Next Energy Capital (2017 – present), a FTSE-quoted solar investment fund.
+I have served on the Advisory Boards of Xynteo’s Europe Delivers Advisory Board ( 2017 – 2020) and Next Energy Capital (2017 – present), a FTSE-quoted solar investment fund.
 I was a non–executive director of New Energies Invest AG, a private equity fund investing in renewable energy (2000-14) and served on the New Energy Architecture Global Agenda Council of the World Economic Forum (2012 – 2014), a group which among other things worked on “black swans” in energy markets.
 I reckon on seeing a few more those if I get to live another decade.